SystematicSkid/java-breakpoint-breakout/paper/README.md

+# Disclaimer
+You are viewing the paper on my git!
+You can view it on my blog [here](https://systemfailu.re/2024/01/22/java-breakpoint-breakout/)!

+I don't particularly care where you view it.
+I just want you to read it.
+I hope you enjoy it!
+(I am also well aware Git's Markdown is probably prettier than my blog's markdown.)

 # Introduction
 In my last [post](https://systemfailu.re/2023/12/25/hooking-java-methods-just-in-time/) I discussed how you could apply hooks to Java methods when they are compiled by the JIT compiler.
 One of the obvious requirements of that technique is that the method you want to hook must be compiled by the JIT compiler.
 I provided